Story: Childhood

 ACYA is a coalition of non-governmental organisations, families and individuals that promotes the well-being of children and young people in New Zealand.

-This provides information on children’s rights under the UN covenant, and New Zealand’s children’s rights.
+The Human Rights Commission provides information on children’s rights under a UN covenant, and in New Zealand law.

-The OCC provides advocacy for children and young people and ensures their rights are upheld.
+The Children’s Commissioner provides advocacy services for children and young people and ensures their rights are upheld.

 Youth Court of New Zealand

-The Youth Court site provides information for young people who have to attend court and their families.
-It also provides information for victims.
+The Youth Court website provides information for young people who have to attend court and their families.

 More suggestions and sources